 Keeping Other Pests Out With A Dog Fence

 A major downside to these non-physical fences is they won’t prevent other animals or people from coming into the pet’s yard.
 A goofy puppy intent on the exciting chase could follow a squirrel and cross the boundary—and then the collar’s shock or scent prevents him from coming home.
-People may not recognize your dog is “confined” and this could invite strangers to pet the puppy or even steal him.
+People may not recognize the fence and this could invite strangers to pet the puppy or tempt people to steal him.

-A dog fence do more than keep pets safely inside.
-They keep temptations and dangers out, and reduce our liability as pet owners.
+A dog fence does more than keep pets safely inside.
+They keep temptations and dangers out and reduce our liability as pet owners.
 When you have a clueless puppy that attracts trouble like a magnet, it’s even more important to supervise, even when you have a fence.
 And that’s peace of mind for us and our beloved animal friends.

 Do YOU have a safe area for your doggy wonders and “wanderers”?
 I’m preaching to the choir but feel free to share the link to this blog with those who need the help.